nodejitsu/handbook/ReadMe.md

 ## Databases
 <a name='features/databases'></a>

 Applications on Nodejitsu are ready to be connected to any database.
-If you already have a database running, Nodejitsu can connect to your pre-existing database.
+If you have already have a database running, Nodejitsu can connect to your pre-existing database.
 If you require a new database, Nodejitsu can provide you *free* instances of several different types of databases.
 These free instances are great for development purposes or hobby sites.
 If you require a high traffic or production database we provide an easy upgrade path to industrial strength database hosting.

 ### Creating new Databases